acquia/blt/template/readme/project-tasks.md

 Pre-requisites to installation:

-1. Ensure that `docroot/sites/default/settings/local.settings.php` exists by executing `./blt.sh setup:drupal:settings`.
+1. Ensure that `docroot/sites/default/settings/local.settings.php` exists by executing `blt setup:drupal:settings`.
 1. Verify that correct local database credentials are set in `local.settings.php`.
-1. Ensure that project dependencies have already been built via `./blt.sh setup:build`
+1. Ensure that project dependencies have already been built via `blt setup:build`

-To re-install Drupal, execute: `./blt.sh setup:drupal:install`.
+To re-install Drupal, execute: `blt setup:drupal:install`.
 Note that this will drop the existing database tables and install Drupal from scratch!

 ## <a name="update-dependency"></a>Update dependencies (core, profile, module, theme, libraries)